Acclaimed Egyptian feminist Nawal Saadawi dies at age 89 | Entertainment

 Egypt's Culture Minister Inas Abdel-Dayem mourned Saadawi's passing, saying her writings had created a great intellectual movement.

-Born in October 1931 in a Nile Delta village, Saadawi studied medicine in Cairo University.
+Born in October 1931 in a Nile Delta village, just north of Cairo, Saadawi studied medicine in Cairo University and the Columbia University in New York.
 She worked as a psychiatrist and university lecturer and authored dozens of books.
 She was also a regular writer in Egyptian newspapers.

 As a fierce advocate of women rights in Egypt and the Arab world, her writings focused mainly on feminism, domestic violence against women and religious extremism.
 She was a vocal opponent of female genital mutilation in Egypt and worldwide.